jsfn-run/core/README.md

 | buffer      | binary output |
 | - not set - | binary output |

-In `v1` only one input/output format can be specified for the entire server In `v2`, each action can specify a different input/input/output format.
+In `v1` only one input/output format can be specified In `v2`, each action can specify a different input/input/output format.

 #### `request.options`